 “Yeah.”
 He took a bite to prove it.

 She smiled.
 He watched her go, went back to his headlines.
 He would leave for work in ten minutes, like he had done every day for the past year, because the train left punctually and didn’t wait for stragglers.
 The train was like his job, in a way.

 He thought of Barb on the train.
-The man next to him was dangerously close to falling asleep on his shoulder, head bobbing in lazy circles as he drifted in and out of consciousness.
+The man next to him was dangerously close to falling asleep on his shoulder, head bobbing in lazy circles.
 Claude let him.

 Claude Holmann shuffled with his keys, pushed open the door.
 Barb was not home yet.
 Good.
 She would not be here to see his failure.
 He pulled a bottle of whiskey from under his bed and drank deeply.
-It tasted of smoke and lilies.
-His head felt clearer as the chalky liquid settled and dripped into his veins.
+It tasted of smoke and lilies and cleared his head.

 The TV had been on since the morning.
-An anchor confirmed for the millionth time that week that the country called America was indeed in a great upheaval.
-They were going to decide who their new president was in a few months.
-It was all the news channels wanted to talk about.
-Presently, a candidate was pressing through a crowded hallway, floundering as the press shouted questions and flapped their hands in an effort to be noticed.
-Seeing this, Claude was reminded of seagulls.
+An anchor confirmed for the millionth time that week that the country called America was indeed in great upheaval.
+They were going to decide on a new president in a few months.
+Presently, a candidate was pressing through a crowded hallway, floundering as the press shouted questions and flapped their hands.
+Claude was reminded of seagulls.
 They made an awful lot of noise.

 He was twirling the bottlecap between his fingers when Barb came home.
 He slipped the bottle between the cushions as she put down her bag and sat next to him, rubbing her temples.

 “How was work?” he asked gently.